-This year, the week of April 8, 2019, is Undergraduate Research Week.
+This year, Undergraduate Research Week is April 20-24, 2020.
 On November 16, 2010, the U.S. House of Representatives declared the week of April 11, 2011, as "Undergraduate Research Week."
 Since that time, CUR has designated a week in April each year as "Undergraduate Research Week."

-Undergraduate Research Week / Campus Celebrations 2019
+Undergraduate Research Week / Campus Celebrations 2020

 Campus and Local Events